dakzilla/magento2-intervention-image-helper/README.md

 + All of the transformation methods can be chained
 + By using an @var [DocComment](https://phpdoc.org/docs/latest/references/phpdoc/tags/var.html) as shown in the example below, your IDE will show autocompletion and documentation hints for each method
 + The images are cached automatically on creation, and are loaded from cache on every subsequent call
++ Ability to set JPEG quality directly in template
 + The module works great with Apptrian image optimizer for Magento 2 or any other image optimization module

 ## Usage